-A study of the basic concepts of physiological regulation from the level of the cell to the integrated intact organism, including neural, muscular, and neuro-endocrine regulatory systems.
-In conjunction with classroom instruction, the physiology lab component for this course includes the analysis of human systems.
-Three hour lecture, one hour recitation, three hour laboratory; lecture and lab must be taken concurrently.
-Prerequisite: BIO 310.
-Lecture (4 credits) and laboratory (1 credit).
+An introduction to the basic structure and function of the human body.
+In conjunction with classroom instruction, the anatomy lab component for this course includes state of the art technology via BodyViz virtual 3D anatomy software to further explore and understand human anatomy.
+Three hour lecture, one hour pre-lab, three hour laboratory lecture and lab must be taken concurrently.
+Recommended, but not required prerequisite: CHM 121.
+Prerequisite: BIO 312.
+Lecture and laboratory (6 credit).
+Lecture and laboratory (6 credits).